Elias Díaz Preview, Player Props: Rockies vs. Orioles

 Elias Díaz At The Plate

-- He ranks 41st in batting average, 92nd in on base percentage, and 81st in slugging among qualified hitters in MLB.
+- Among the qualifying hitters in MLB play, he ranks 36th in batting average, 87th in on-base percentage, and 79th in slugging.

-- Diaz has had at least one RBI in 32.1% of his games this season (36 of 112), with two or more RBI 18 times (16.1%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 32.7% of his games this season, Diaz has had at least one RBI.
+He's picked up more than one in 15.9% and driven in three or more of his team's runs in five contests.

-- He has scored in 32 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.